mehulagg/gitlab_test/doc/development/testing_guide/frontend_testing.md

 });
 ```

-Testing the `hasMetricTypes` computed prop would seem like a given, but to test if the computed property is returning the length of `metricTypes`, is testing the Vue library itself.
-There is no value in this, besides it adding to the test suite.
-Better is to test it in the way the user interacts with it.
-Probably through the template.
+Testing the `hasMetricTypes` computed prop would seem like a given, but to test if the computed property is returning the length of `metricTypes` equals testing the Vue library itself: there is no value in it.
+Better is to test it in the way the user interacts with it: by testing the template.

 Keep an eye out for these kinds of tests, as they just make updating logic more fragile and tedious than it needs to be.
 This is also true for other libraries.

-Some more examples can be found in the [Frontend unit tests section](testing_levels.md#frontend-unit-tests)
+Some more examples can be found in the [Frontend unit tests section](testing_levels.md#frontend-unit-tests).

 ### Don't test your mock